Cogniac/cogniac-sdk-py/README.md

         return CogniacMedia object for an existing media item

     create_media
-        create a new cogniac media item
+        create a new Cogniac media item

     get_tenant
         return the currently authenticated CogniacTenant